After-Shock/Cloudbox-wiki/Extras:-Nextcloud.md

 1. For each folder you want to add, set the following:

-   1. Folder name: folder name.
+   1. Folder name: your preference.

    1. External storage: `local`.